-Supplemental Instruction will be available for certain lower-division course this Fall.
+Supplemental Instruction will be available for certain lower-division course this Spring.
 Below are the Supplemental Instruction leaders.
 If your lecture section is not represented, you can contact another section’s SI leader to get information about when and where SI sessions are taking place.

 Checking-In to the Chemistry Center